pixelunion/bc-compare/readme.md

 ### Templates

 This module is made up of 2 template components.
 The compare checkbox and the compare widget.
+The templates rely on `data` attributes as hooks for the JS, so they need to be included, but the structure is completely up to you.

 #### Checkbox